 Eileen S. - Sacramento, CA

-Maybe it hits you on sight, right before the initial greeting hug, or maybe you’re just not that into him after another date or three—he’s not the man for you, but he’s asking you out again.
+So let’s see if I can help.
+Say you’ve met him, Mr. Notyourguy.
+Maybe you know on sight – right before the initial greeting hug, or maybe you’re just not that into him after another date or three—he’s not the man for you, but he’s asking you out again.

-No one is naturally skilled at breaking it off.
-Trying to avoid hurt feelings or disappointment is natural.
-If you don’t have a game plan for sliding out of a date, you might accidentally find yourself doing something you’d rather not in order to cut things off.
+If you don’t have a game plan for sliding out of a date, you run the risk of accidentally doing or saying something you’d rather not in order to not disappoint.
 The pressure to not displease him can be intense, and you might feel cornered.
-It’s embarrassing, it’s stressful, it’s sometimes gross—it sucks.
-If you know what I’m talking about, then can I get an amen?

 Since saying “nope” is harder than it looks, pick one or two of these one-liners and take them for a spin with a friend playing the role of your date: